Designing Clarity for Service Operations

 Staff can track beneficiaries, manage services, and understand status without digging through files or second-guessing data accuracy.

-Working closely with Katherine, the director at the time and the only other UX designer on the team, helped sharpen my thinking and decision-making.
-Collaborating with software engineers also taught me how to design within real constraints and deliver work that could realistically be built and handed off to a client.
+Working closely with Katherine, the director at the time and the only other UX designer, really shaped how I think.
+And partnering with engineers taught me quickly that good design isn’t just about how it looks, it has to work within real constraints and be something the team can confidently build and ship.